- Pro Video

 The Nikon 58mm Noct-NIKKOR f/1.2 commands premium prices on the Web.
 Its aspherical element was designed specifically to reduce sagittal coma flare when shot wide open, and to reproduce points of light as points of light, instead of blobs.

 Minolta shooters enjoyed the Minolta 58mm f/1.2 MC Rokkor and Minolta 50mm f/1.2 MD Rokkor-X.

 And, don’t forget the legendary Carl Zeiss Super-Q-Gigantar 40mm f/0.33!

-Keep an eye out for some of these fast lenses, with the exception of the Super-Q-Gigantar, at the B&H Used Store.
+Keep an eye out for some of these fast lenses, with the exception of the Super-Q-Gigantar (it’s a myth), at the B&H Used Store.

-What else did we miss with faster-than-f/1.4 glass?
-Let us know in the Comments section below!
+Did we miss any faster-than-f/1.4 glass?
+Let us know in the Comments section, below!